GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/sql.md

 than a predefined database username and password.
 You will need to do the following to enable it:

 1. In your database instance settings, turn on the `cloudsql.iam_authentication` flag.

 2. Add the IAM user or service account to the list of database users.

 3. In the application settings, set `spring.cloud.gcp.sql.enableIamAuth` to `true`.
 (Note that this will also set the database protocol `sslmode` to `disabled`, as it’s required for IAM authentication to work.
 However, it doesn’t compromise the security of the communication because the connection is always encrypted.)
+4. Set `spring.datasource.username` to the IAM user or service account created in step 2.
+Note that IAM user or service account still needs to be [granted permissions](https://www.postgresql.org/docs/current/sql-grant.html) before modifying or querying the database.

 ### Cloud SQL Configuration Properties